RcppCore/rcpp-gallery/_posts/2013-01-01-stl-for-each.md

 using namespace Rcpp;

 // somewhat silly little class derived from unary_function<T, void> to
-// illustrate keeping state state -- we interpret the vector x as
+// illustrate keeping state -- we interpret the vector x as containing
-// containing growth rates (or returns), and we compute cumulative as
+// growth rates (or returns), and we compute cumulative as well as
-// well as relative gains
+// relative gains.
 template<class T> class cumProd : public std::unary_function<T, void> {
 public:
     cumProd() : cp(1.0), cnt(1) {}      // constructor